epfl-ada/ada-2024-project-trendtrackers/README.md

 ## Research questions

-- What are the most studied targets in academy and in industry ?
+- What are the most studied targets in academy and in industry?
-- Can we find families of ligand that inhibits HIV1 and what are their properties ?
+- Can we find families of ligand that inhibits HIV1 and what are their properties?
-- Can we predict the affinity of new ligands ?
+- What are the different properties of each cluster and how they differ from each other?
-- Are the affinity of ligands within the same clusters similar in values ?
+- Can we find characteristics which make it a good inhibitor?
-- With the characteristics we obtain from the clusters, can we generate new ligands?
+- Can we predict the affinity of new ligands?

 ## Methods